JosephSun/cliffordfajardo.github.io/_posts/2015-12-21-mac-developer-workflow.markdown

 ---
 title:  "Mac Developer Productivity Workflow"
-description: A few of my Mac productivity workflows.
+date: 2015-12-21
-## date: 2015-10-25
+description: A few of my Alfred programming productivity workflows in action.
 ---

 ##Alfred App
 [Alfred app](https://www.alfredapp.com/) for Mac is without a doubt my most used and favorite application on Mac.
-If you've used spotlight search on Mac, then Alfred should feel very familiar to you.
-Alfred is an application and task launcher on steroids!
-Below are some of the tasks I frequently do, that have been automated with Alfred.
+If you've used spotlight search on Mac then Alfred should feel very familiar to you.
+In essence, Alfred is a free application task launcher on steroids!
+Below are some of the tasks I frequently do that have been automated with Alfred.